stoic-cat/stoic-cat.github.io/docs/personal-knowledge-management/private-notetaking-app.md

 ## Dendron

 Don't know enough about it yet.
 Will have to test.
 But downside is that it relies on a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=dendron.dendron).
 To check if all other options have deal breakers.

+## Marktext

+Literally an open source Markdown Editor that allows editing in both raw mode and preview mode.
+Fits almost exactly what I need.
+Very similar to Obsidian.
+Or rather, Obsidian is very similar to a regular md editor with a bit of extra features (and plugins from the community if you want to jack it up).
+Cross platform and available in mac, linux, windows, but not on android.

+## Verdict

+Went with Marktext.

 ## Links